suzannepk/mpi_parallel/README.md

 - Remember that communication between processes adds overhead to code execution.
   - Why might the code not continue to speed up as you add more processes?
-  - How does the ratio of computation to communication affect the parallel efficiency?

 # Vector Addition - your turn!